“Throw out your dog’s food bowl.” It’s one of the first things I tell my clients at Journey Dog Training to do.

 Functional games like Look At That (which teaches your dog to look at distracting objects or people.
-Despite seeming counter-intuitive, this exercise is said to reduce reactive behavior from the trigger), It’s Your Choice (an exercise which helps teach your dog self control), and Exchange Games (teaching your dog to exchange a non-desirable chewing item for a tasty treat.
+Despite seeming counter-intuitive, this exercise is said to reduce reactive behavior from the trigger), It’s Your Choice (an exercise which helps teach your dog self control — see video below), and Exchange Games (teaching your dog to exchange a non-desirable chewing item for a tasty treat.
 Eventually this exercise can lead into teaching take it and leave it commands).

 Handling Practice.
 Practice letting your dog handle his sensitive bits by feeding him for letting you check his paws, ears, teeth, and private bits.
 This becomes an especially valuable skill set for veterinarian visits or show handling.

 Feeding your dog out of your hands is a great way to promote bonding and work on bite inhibition.
 This is especially great for puppies, as they’ll learn to control their teeth around your fingers.
 New and shy dogs also benefit tremendously from hand feeding – definitely give it a try!

 - Start by putting some of your dog’s kibble in your cupped hand.

 - If you feel the sharp end of a canine or incisor on your hand, close your hand.
 It’s ok if you feel the flat side of teeth as your dog eats.

 - Open your hand enough that your dog can easily lick kibble out of the opening in your hand.